AliGolgol/three-game/README.md

 The resulting whole number is then sent back to the original sender.

 #### Solution
 Using rich domain model instead of anemic domain model, hence data and behaviour sit together.
 There are two aggregates which are Player and Game Round.
-I used circle array to manage Player's turn and Memento pattern to save and restore input and out of each move.
+I used circle array to manage Player's turn and Memento pattern to save and restore output of each move.

 #### Config
 The main and test project has its own application.properties so you can config each base on your criteria